stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 with these results:

 * Wahoo Kickr, the programmed 20 min FTP test.
-This meter read 9% lower than the Kickr.
+This meter read 9% lower than the Kickr. :chart_with_downwards_trend:
 * Computrainer, 40 min at ~190 watts.
-This meter read 6% higher.
+This meter read 6% higher. :chart_with_upwards_trend:
 * Favero Assioma Duo, 40 min at ~190 watts.
-This meter read 6% lower.
+This meter read 6% lower. :chart_with_downwards_trend:

 I do wish I had the GPX files for each of those A/B comparisons, but I can't find them at the moment, so I can only offer my